 - 400 grams corn spears drained, no need to rinse

-- sesame seeds, to serve
+- sesame seeds optional to serve

-- Add sesame oil to your fry pan, turn to a medium heat.
+- Add sesame oil to fry pan: turn to a medium heat.
 As temperature rises hold hand above fry pan, when you can feel the warmth add your chicken (it will sizzle).
 Season with salt and pepper.
 Cook for 3 mins using a flat utensil to move the chicken pieces around the pan as they cook.
 When the juices run clear and there is no pink, pour ½ your sauce in and stir to coat.
 Note 5

-- Serve with rice Note 7
+- Serve and enjoy: pair with store bought cooked rice heated in the microwave.
+Note 7

-- Note 1 Chicken Thighs with bone in are often cheaper than boneless chicken thighs.
+- Note 1 Chicken Thighs: with bone in are often cheaper than boneless chicken thighs.
 However the tricky thing is cutting the bone out and doing this without wasting too much chicken meat.
 For that reason for recipes like this I prefer to use boneless chicken thighs.

-- Note 4 I like using glass jars or jugs for making marinades and sauces as it really allows you to see what is in there and when it is mixed together well.
+- Note 4 - Sauce: I like using glass jars or jugs for making marinades and sauces as it really allows you to see what is in there and when it is mixed together well.

 - Note 5 - Cooked chicken: remove a bigger piece of chicken and test it to see if it is thoroughly cooked through.
 It should be white throughout, with no pink but still be soft and tender.